 - Reading Based: CS402: Computer Communications and Networks (Saylor Academy) – Has Certificate of Completion

-Then do these Hands-On Courses:
+Then do one or more of these Hands-On Courses:

 - Introductory Networking (Free TryHackMe Room)